rackspace/social_media_guidelines/Rackspace_Social_Media_Playbook.md

 6. *Don't be a troll.*

-7. Be willing to be admit when you're wrong.
+7. Be willing to admit when you're wrong.

    None of us are perfect.
 Owning up to mistakes will give you more credibility and people will value your opinion more.